santisbon/icloud-flatpak/README.md

 # iCloud Services for Linux

 A Flatpak application that provides individual desktop launchers for iCloud web services on Linux.
-Each iCloud service (Mail, Drive, Calendar, etc.) appears as a separate application in your desktop environment, launching in Epiphany browser for WebKit compatibility.
+Each iCloud service (Mail, Drive, Calendar, etc.) appears as a separate application in your desktop environment, launching in a built-in WebKit browser for the best compatibility with Apple products.

 ## Features